ModelTheory/math6000-spring2018/homework/hw01/README.md

 **Textbook Exercises:** 1.2.1, 1.3.1, 1.3.2, (1.3.3), (1.4.1),
 (1.5.1), 1.6.1, 1.6.2.

-In addition to the above listed exercises, you may wish to prove the conjecture below (which is inspired by the questions/comments of Jared Louchs and Connor Meredith).
+In addition to the above listed exercises, please consider the conjecture below (which was inspired by questions asked by Jared Louchs and Connor Meredith).

 Suppose we are given two signatures of the following form